 Booking Studio Space

 The School of Creative and Performing Arts (SCPA) Administrative Assistant manages room bookings and key sign-outs/keypad codes for the SCPA and the Divisions of Dance, Drama, and Music.
-Approval for all room bookings requests and in-person bookings, including all key sign-out must comply with the SCPA and Division room bookings and key policies and procedures.
+Approval for all room booking requests and in-person bookings, including all key sign-out must comply with the SCPA and Division room bookings and key policies and procedures.

 Room booking requests must be made, when possible, at least two working days in advance

-Room bookings are to be made using the Astra room booking system.
+NEW!
+Room bookings are to be made using the new online booking form.
 Click here to book online.
-Bookings are confirmed during office hours Monday to Friday from 8:30 am –
+Bookings are confirmed during office hours Monday to Friday from 8:30 am – 12: 00pm and from 1 pm – 4:30 pm.

-12: 00pm and from 1 pm – 4:30 pm.
+Exception: Kinesiology studios are administered by the Faculty of Kinesiology and can be booked by emailing bookings@ucalgary.ca